 The objective is to guide RT&MI residents through a well-structured comprehensive training program certified by the SCFHS in clinical RT&MI.
-After successfully completing the training and final certification exam, graduates will be independent first specialists in the RT&MI fields.
+After completing the training and final certification exam, graduates will be independent first specialists in the RT&MI fields.

-The SBRT&MI-CT program prepares residents to:
+The SBRT&MI-US program prepares residents to:

 - Plan and provide both routine and complex RT&MI care for various patients by applying advanced knowledge and clinical skills; - Acquire competencies and confidence in various RT&MI exams; - Reinforce the ability to interpret submitted RT&MI exams accurately and efficiently with the best image quality using effective protocols; - Keep up-to-date with modern technology regarding RT&MI; - Communicate, understand, and function effectively with other healthcare professionals and understand their organizational systems; - Acquire experience in teaching and research to upgrade clinical knowledge.
-At the end of the program, RT&MI residents will have acquired CanMEDS framework competencies and can function effectively in the following roles: - Radiology and Medical Imaging experts - o communicator. - o collaborator. - o leader.
+At the end of the program, RT&MI residents will have acquired CanMEDS framework competencies and can function effectively in the following roles: - Radiology & Medical Imaging expert, - o communicator, - o collaborator,

+- o leader.

 - health advocate,

-- o scholar,
+- o scholar.

 - o professional.